huaqianlee/blog-file/_posts/Linux/A-little-basic-knowledge-of-the-shell.md

-title: "A little basic knowledge of the shell"
+title: "A little basic knowledge of shell"
 date: 2019-09-08 13:07:57
 categories: Linux
 tags: Tools
 ---
-I don't have a good idea what to share for ARTS this week.
+I don't know what to share for ARTS this week.
 So I summarize a little knowledge of the shell.

 ## What is a shell
 A shell is a software interface that is ofthen a command line interface that enables the user to interact with the computer.
 In linux, we can check all supported shell via the following way.